 Key Takeaways

-• The salary basis test ensures that employees receive a fixed salary not subject to reductions based on work quality or hours worked.
+• The salary basis test ensures employees receive a fixed, predetermined salary not subject to reduction based on work hours or quality.

-• Certain professions, such as teachers, lawyers, and doctors, may be exempt regardless of pay level.
+• Certain occupations—like teachers, lawyers, and doctors—are exempt regardless of pay level.

 What Is the Salary Exempt Test?